1. What are the considerations for patients looking to take part in a clinical trial?

 Most clinical trials take place in either hospitals or health centres.
 To be part of a clinical trial, participants may be required to attend regular hospital or GP visits so that their progress on the study can be closely monitored.3

-4. What are the advantages of being a participant in a clinical trial?
+4. What are the advantages and disadvantages of being a participant in a clinical trial?

 5. How long can a clinical trial last?

-The length of a clinical trial varies depending on several factors, such as the type of illness and the type of medicine being researched.18 For example, if the study is researching a treatment for a chronic condition, participants’ progress on the trial may be tracked over a relatively long period of time.
-Studies of antibiotics on the other-hand conclude quickly as patients are typically treated on study for a few days only.
+The length of a clinical trial varies depending on several factors, such as the type of illness and the type of medicine being researched.
+For example, if the study is researching a treatment for a chronic condition, participants’ progress on the trial may be tracked over a relatively long period of time, such as months or even years.
+Studies of antibiotics, for example, may conclude more quickly as patients are typically treated on the trial for only a few days.5

 6. Do companies such as Novartis pay patients for their involvement in a clinical trial?

-For people considering participation in a clinical trial, it is also advisable to consult directly with a doctor before committing to a study.
+For people considering participation in a clinical trial, please consult directly with a doctor before committing to a study.